 Reflexology involves stimulating a client's reflex points, and it's sometimes incorporated into therapeutic massage.
 Read about online classes in this topic, and find out what you'd study as a reflexology student.
 Review the licensure requirements for reflexology practitioners, and get info on national certification.
-Schools offering Acupuncture degrees can also be found in these popular choices.

 What You Need to Know